 • Lot layout which maximises solar access to private open space

-We look forward to working with you to take that the first step to build your new home.
+We look forward to working with you to take that the first step to purchase a new unit.

 Contact Kristi Seymour 0409 330696